The government has made further funding available for those businesses whose trading ability has been severely affected by COVID Restrictions.

 For businesses not eligible for the LRSG that are required to close or are in the supply chain to a closed sector and can demonstrate that they have significant ongoing fixed business overheads and have been seriously impacted by the restrictions then support may be available under the Additional Restrictions Grant (ARG) – subject to qualifying criteria.

 Initial analysis indicates there will be more than 2,000 businesses eligible for these grants.
 The amounts to be paid under Local Restrictions Support Grant (Closed) - which will be launched first - will be (for the current 28-day period of lockdown) either £1334, £2000 or £3000 depending on the rateable value of the business premises.

 For eligibility queries on the Local Restrictions Support Grant please contact: BusinessGrants@derbyshiredales.gov.uk

 For eligibility queries on the Additional Restrictions Grant please contact: firstname.lastname@example.org

-The Coronavirus outbreak is a rapidly changing situation and the District Council is closely monitoring the advice and updates from Government regarding support for businesses.
-The latest HM Treasury update can be found here.
+The Coronavirus outbreak is a constantly changing situation and the District Council is closely monitoring the advice and updates from Government regarding support for businesses.
+See the latest HM Treasury update.

 If, as a result of the Covid-19 pandemic, SME’s ineligible for Government grants and reliefs are struggling to make their normal business rates payments then please contact us and we will do what we can to assist by reviewing your instalment dates to defer payments until later in 2020/21.
 You can contact us by email at email@example.com